-Breast compression is a technique you can use if your baby doesn't nurse effectively enough to get the milk he needs.
-It increases milk flow and keeps your baby nursing more actively.
+Breast compression is a technique you can use if your baby has trouble getting the milk he needs.
+It increases milk flow.
 Use this technique if your baby

 - Falls asleep quickly when nursing

 - Isn't gaining enough weight

 - Wants to nurse very often or for long periods

-- Seems dissatisfied
+- Seems dissatisfied after feeding